danielscholl/self-managed-osdu/README.md

 4. __[Stamp Configure](../../actions/workflows/stamp-configure.yaml)__: This action initializes the GitOps Configruation process for the Deployment Stamp.  _(Time: ~20m)_

 > Note: The pipeline creates the software configuration definition which is performed by Flux and will complete in ~2m.
-Flux will manage the installation process from within the cluster and will complete in about ~18m.
+Flux will then manage the installation process from within the cluster and will complete in ~18m.

 ## Azure Resources